Menu

 5. Repeat cycle – Returning to compulsive behaviors to cope with negative emotions.

 For many, sex addiction is a way to escape emotional pain, stress, or past trauma, but over time, it can damage self-esteem, relationships, and overall mental health.
+Those with unresolved trauma may benefit from trauma treatment to address underlying emotional wounds.

 Signs That Sex Addiction Treatment is Needed